csigueros/azure-docs.es-es/articles/purview/concept-best-practices-collections.md

 - Moving assets across collections is allowed if the user is granted the Data Curator role for the source and destination collections.

-- Certain operations, like delete, move, and rename of a collection, aren't allowed via the Azure Purview Studio graphical interface.
-You can use the API to perform such operations directly in your Azure Purview data map.

-- You can delete a collection if there are no assets or data sources associated with the collection.
-You can delete a collection that has a scan associated with it.
 -->

 ### <a name="design-recommendations"></a>Recomendaciones de diseño